Ankushryuga/Ankushryuga/README.md

-# Hi there, I'm Ankush 👋
+# Hi, I'm Ankush 👋

-Software Developer with experience building Scalable systems, APIs, full-stack applications, and GenAI solutions.

-My work is centered around designing software that is scalable, maintainable, and dependable in production.
-I enjoy solving engineering problems with clear architecture, strong fundamentals, and practical execution across both traditional software systems and modern AI-powered applications.

-## Focus Areas
-- Building production-ready backend systems
-- Designing scalable APIs and services
-- Cloud-native infrastructure
-- Writing reliable, testable, and maintainable software
-- Developing GenAI-powered products and workflows
-- Applying LLMs, RAG, and AI Agents to real-world use cases
+I'm a Software Developer passionate about designing and building scalable, reliable systems — from a handful of users to millions.

+My interests lie in System Design, Distributed Systems, Cloud Architecture, and GenAI.

+I enjoy exploring how systems scale, communicate, handle failures, remain observable, and stay reliable as complexity grows.
+I'm especially interested in solving engineering problems where performance, scalability, reliability, and simplicity matter.

 ## Contact
 - LinkedIn: [Ankush](https://www.linkedin.com/in/ankushraj2022/)